-A sophomore album can be the make or break of an artists career, but Charlie Puth has dared to push the boundaries of pop music with his bold and brilliant Voicenotes.
+A sophomore album can be the make or break of an artist’s career, but Charlie Puth has dared to push the boundaries pop music with his bold and brilliant record, Voicenotes.

 When Puth returned with the insanely catchy Attention in the summer of 2017, he ignited something within the world of pop music that had tongues wagging.
 The 26-year-old hadn’t even announced details of Voicenotes, but his new music couldn’t be any further away from the clean-cut, sweetheart sound that his adoring fans were used to.

-Charlie has been incredibly open with fans about the tales behind this album.
-Speaking to Billboard earlier in the year, he opened up about his relationship with Selena Gomez, who is highly rumoured to be the inspiration behind track number four, How Long.
-Unlike Nine Track Mind, Voicenotes has a story to tell; there’s no hiding for Puth here, the lyrics are powerful.
-Opening track The Way I Am speaks for itself, where he boldly declares “you can either hate me or love me, but that’s just the way I am”.
+And unlike Nine Track Mind, Voicenotes has a story to tell; there’s no hiding for Puth here, the lyrics are powerful.
+Opening track The Way I Am speaks for itself, where he boldly declares “you can either hate me or love me, but that’s just the way I am.”

 Littered between Puth’s tales of his seemingly challenging love life, are the beautiful Change, which he performed at March For Our Lives and the soothing If You Leave Me Now ft Boyz II Men.